Plastic is all around us…and inside of us. Here’s what you need to know—and what you can do to protect your health.

 Microplastics and nanoplastics are small enough to enter the human body.
 They get into our bodies through our skin, when we eat and drink, and when we breathe.
 Plastic particles are widespread in modern human diets and our drinking water sources (tap and bottled); beverages (including soda and beer); fish, livestock, and game; produce and other edible plants; spices and salt; and processed and packaged foods.

-Over the past several years, scientists have detected the presence of tiny plastic particles in people’s bloodstreams, veins, lungs, placentas, feces, and breast milk, with more worrying research now on the way.
+Over the past several years, scientists have detected the presence of tiny plastic particles in people’s hearts, bloodstreams, veins, lungs, placentas, feces, and breast milk, with more worrying research now on the way.
 Human body cells exposed to microplastic particles in the laboratory experience cell damage and death.
 Observations of wild animals in nature show us that interactions with microplastics and nanoplastics can be deadly.

 Plastic particles are known to both absorb toxic chemicals that pollute our planet and leach them into living organisms (including humans) and into Earth’s ecosystems.
 The smallest nanoplastic particles appear to have the ability to cross the blood–brain barrier in animals that ingest them, including fish.
 Plastic particles are easily colonized by bacteria, viruses, fungi, and other microscopic organisms that can cause disease.